andrewbranch/docs/modules/01_Theory.md

 add(1, 2);
 ```

-Node ESM `import` declarations use a strict module resolution algorithm that requires relative paths to include file extensions.
+Node.js ESM `import` declarations use a strict module resolution algorithm that requires relative paths to include file extensions.
 When we only think about input files, it’s a little strange that `"./math.mjs"` seems to resolve to `math.mts`.
 Since we’re using an `outDir` to put compiled outputs in a different directory, `math.mjs` doesn’t even exist next to `main.mts`!
 Why should this resolve?
 With our new mental model, it’s no problem:

 ```mermaid
 graph LR